-In 2012, Donna and Mack McLarty and their family supported a group of Vital Voices staff members and University of Arkansas students and faculty on a service trip to Ghana.
-Inspired by the success of the trip, the McLartys established McLarty Scholars to provide University of Arkansas Clinton School of Public Service graduate students with opportunities for interdisciplinary learning and research development at Vital Voices and Georgetown University’s Institute for Women, Peace and Security.
+In 2012, Donna and Mack McLarty, and their family, supported a delegation comprised of students and faculty from the University of Arkansas and staff from Vital Voices Global Partnership, on a service trip to Ghana to meet with women entrepreneurs and university students.
+Inspired by the success of the trip, the McLartys established the McLarty Scholars program to provide graduate students from the University of Arkansas Clinton School of Public Service with opportunities for interdisciplinary learning and research development at Vital Voices and Georgetown University’s Institute for Women, Peace and Security.

-“At McLarty Scholars, we encourage and support lives dedicated to public service, community engagement and leadership.
-Our program builds bridges with the global community both at home and abroad.”
+“We encourage and support lives dedicated to public service, community engagement and leadership.
+The McLarty Scholars program builds bridges with communities, both at home and globally.”

 About Donna McLarty